CST BLOG: Lab Expectations

 All Posts

-Part Three of a four-part series on immunofluorescence.
+Part Three of a four-part series on successful immunofluorescence.
 Read Part 1: The Importance of Validation and Part 2: Experimental Controls.

-IF_Brochure_pt3_Blog_header_1600x200.jpgThe performance of an antibody is a crucial determinant in getting reliable immunofluorescence (IF) results.
-Equally important is the preparation of the biological sample cells or tissue used in your experimentsbefore any antibodies are introduced.
+The performance of an antibody is a crucial determinant in getting reliable immunofluorescence (IF) results.
+Equally important is the preparation of the biological sample—the cells or tissue used in your experiments—before any antibodies are introduced.
 The fixation and permeabilization of your samples are key steps that can determine your experiment’s failure or success.
 The ideal fixative preserves a “life-like” snapshot while quickly stopping the degradative process of autolysis by crosslinking and inhibiting endogenous enzymes.
-This post provides examples of how different antibodies perform at their best using different protocols.

 CST scientists test different methods during antibody development to provide you with the recommended fixation and permeabilization protocol best suited for each antibody, so you don't have to guess.